 Disable IPv6 using the registry editor

 The above method is good to disable Ethernet IPv6.
-But, in some cases, IPv6 not get properly disabled.
+But, in some cases, IPv6 does not get properly disabled.
 That’s why we”ll use registry editor for it.
 To make changes in the registry editor, first, create a registry backup.
 Because the Windows registry is a hierarchical database and it stores low-level settings of Windows OS.
 So, messing up with it can lead to system failures or errors.

 1. Open Run Dialog (Windows + R), type Regedit, and press enter.